Ad Noctum: Chapter 9

 “I’ve never seen a door that could hold him,” Telford whispered.

-“Okay,” Volker replied.
-He looked at his A-corder, dismissed the tenth notification about Rush’s vitals, seated the thing firmly in his palm, and wrapped his fingers around it.
-He placed his other hand flat on the wall, in the remembered center of the double arc Rush had traced out on their way down.
+“Okay.”
+Volker looked at his A-corder, dismissed the tenth notification about Rush’s vitals, seated the device firmly in his palm, and wrapped his fingers around it.
+He placed his other hand flat on the wall, in the remembered center of the double arc Rush had swept out on their way down.

 //Okay, little guy.
-I need you to help me talk to the array in the wall.//
+I need you to help me talk to the crystal array in the wall.//

-Miraculously, on the small screen a schematic diagram appeared: crystal and circuitry.
+Miraculously, a schematic diagram appeared: crystal and circuitry.
 The crystals were bright nodes of glowing color.
-The circuitry was dark and linear, superimposed over the diffuse light.
+The circuitry was dark and linear, superimposed over diffuse light.
 He saw the stylized coils of inductors, the plates of capacitors, the unidirectional arrows of diodes.

-“HA,” Volker half-shouted.
+“HA!”
+Volker shouted.
 “Oh my god, that’s the wall!”
-He looked over his shoulder at Telford, pointing at the diagram in his hand.
+He looked over his shoulder at Telford, holding up the display.
 “That’s the wall!!!
 I love this thing.”

-“Okay,” Telford said, a little life coming back into his voice.
+“Okay.”
+A little life came back into Telford’s voice.
 “So, does this mean you can get the hatch open?”

 “Maybe?”
 Volker said.
 “I don’t know.
 It’s progress.”